manig1729/automation/README.md

 ### Automatic Twitter 'bot'

 song_tweet.py uses the Twitter API to tweet song recommendations automatically.
 Songs are choosen randomly from a collection of over 100 songs in the excel file Song_list.xlsx.
-Using pythonanywhere (www.pythonanywhere.com), this script used to run once a day at 6:30 UTC